Murder of Loretta Saunders: Comparison to Tina Fontaine

 Tina Fontaine was an Anishinaabe teenager from Sagkeeng First Nation who was reported missing and died in August 2014.
 Though both Fontaine and Saunders had a history of substance abuse, this was only heavily covered in the media about Fontaine.
 The media also created 'victim blaming' narratives about the substances in Fontaine's body at the time of her death.

 Unlike in Saunders' case, Tina Fontaine's accused murderer, Raymond Joseph Cormier, was acquitted in 2018.

 #AmINext campaign

 The #AmINext campaign was started by Saunders cousin, Holly Jarrett.
 Jarrett started the campaign in response to the murder of her cousin Loretta and of Tina Fontaine.
-The #AmINext campaign was active during 2014–2015, and successfully advocated for the then in power Stephen Harper conservative party government to begin an internal investigation into the Royal Canadian Mounted Police's handling of MMIWG cases.
+The #AmINext campaign was active during 2014–2015, and successfully advocated for the then-in-power Stephen Harper government to begin an internal investigation into the Royal Canadian Mounted Police's handling of MMIWG cases.
 Up to that point the Harper government was hesitant to call a national inquiry, with Harper stating: “I think we should not view this [the murder of Tina Fontaine] as sociological phenomenon”.